Crypto Taxes in Brazil 2026 – Receita Federal Complete Guide

 Capital Gains Tax Rates

-Brazil taxes crypto gains progressively:
+Brazil taxes crypto gains progressively based on total gain size:

 Monthly GCAP Reporting (Ganhos de Capital)